cesarvr/blog/content/post/self-deploy.md

 node app -rm
 ```

-You see not a single YML file, hope this module helps you simplify your workflow while developing Node.JS micro-services.
+You see not a single YAML file, hope this module helps you simplify your workflow while developing Node.JS micro-services.
 Also this module is still under development so feel free to [contribute](https://github.com/cesarvr/okd-runner) by sending suggestions, pull request, improvements or by opening an [issue](https://github.com/cesarvr/okd-runner/issues).